alonrotem/NetDimensionsApiWrapper/README.md

 Working with the wrapper is straightforward, as it sends/returns objects of the types represented in the related C# classes.
 However, it unifies work against different underlying API methods, which require different formats (some JSON, some XML of different schemes), different authentication modes (some with a user and password, some with a system key) etc.

 It was built and tested with <a href="http://www.netdimensions.com/talent-management-suite/" target="_blank">NetDimensions Talent Suite</a> version 10.3.0.693 STANDARD.

+### NuGet References
+This wrapper references [Newtonsoft.Json](http://www.nuget.org/packages/Newtonsoft.Json/), which should be auto-restored and added to the project at build-time (See [Adding the wrapper to your solution](#adding-the-wrapper-to-your-solution) below).

+### Adding the wrapper to your solution
+1. Add the NetDimensionsWrapper project to your solution.
+1. Add a reference of the NetDimensionsWrapper project to your client project (web / console / Winforms / WPF / whateva application).
+1. Build the solution.
+NuGet packages ([Newtonsoft.Json](http://www.nuget.org/packages/Newtonsoft.Json/)) should be automatically restored.
+If not:
+ - In Visual Studio, click **View** on the main menu and select **Solution Explorer**
+ - Right-click the solution and select **Enable NuGet Package Restore**.
+ - Rebuild your solution.

 [[^ Back to TOC](#toc)]